 (Per bend argent and or, a bat displayed sable)

 |Title||Lord of Harrenhal|

-House Lothston was the sixth noble house to rule Harrenhal, receiving the title and lands after the extinction of House Strong.
+House Lothston of Harrenhal is an extinct house from Harrenhal in the riverlands.
+Their arms were a black bat on a field divided bendwise, silver and gold.
 They held Harrenhal until three or four generations before A Song of Ice and Fire and were a powerful house which once loomed large in the histories of the Seven Kingdoms.

 A Storm of Swords

 Ser Jaime Lannister uses a shield found in the armory of Harrenhal with the arms of House Lothston on his ride back to King's Landing.
 He remembers the stories of Lady Danelle Lothston, who bathed in tubs of blood and presided over feasts of human flesh.

 A Feast for Crows

 Jaime gives the heavy oaken shield to Brienne of Tarth when she departs King's Landing to find Sansa Stark.
 When she gets to Duskendale a captain at the gate tells her that the black bat arms are of ill repute.
 Brienne has it re-painted by the captain's sister, who is not pleased to see the black bat either, as she is reminded of her mother's frightening tale about Mad Danelle.